 - Developing and using skills and strategies to maintain focus and manage emotions, thoughts, and behaviours that lead to optimal performance.

-Psychology and self-regulation involves developing and using skills and strategies to maintain focus and manage one’s thoughts, emotions, and behaviours that lead to optimal performance.
+Psychology and self-regulation involve developing and using skills and strategies to maintain focus and manage one’s thoughts, emotions, and behaviours that lead to optimal performance.

 Source 11: Situational Favourableness